randomairborne/experienced/xpd-web/README.md

 # xpd-web

-What am i supposed to put here exactly
+What am I supposed to put here exactly?

+If you want help developing this, [join the discord](https://valk.sh/discord)